Mashatu Game Reserve & Walking Safari May 2013

 After a short siesta (a much-needed hour-long nap was most welcome!) we enjoyed yet another great spread for afternoon tea, and then set out with Dan and Commando to go and find some more wildlife.

 Not too far out of camp we witnessed a single elephant giving himself a mud bath.
 Not just any old mud bath – a thorough dousing from head to toe.
 Repeatedly he would gather up a trunkful of muddy water and spray it all over himself until he was reduced to a shiny mud-covered spectacle.
-Eventually the elephant tired and appeared to take a little mini-nap, at on his side in the mud pool.
+Eventually the elephant tired and appeared to take a little mini-nap, flat on his side in the mud pool.
 Then he got up, walked a little further and found a source of dust, which he proceeded to spray all over himself again.
 Many spas would have been envious of this multi-step treatment!

 Shortly afterwards we enjoyed one of the best sightings of the trip so far – two elephant herds walking in near single-file, comings straight towards us in great afternoon light.
 They just veered off the road slightly, passing to our left, some of the young ones moving closer to their mothers and giving us a quizzical look.
 Of course there was the predictable young male flapping his ears at us while giving us ‘the look’…